Neshaminy Manor Review: An Honest Look Inside

 Adequate weekend staffing correlates with fewer adverse events and emergency hospitalizations.
 Neshaminy Manor's consistent weekend coverage reflects positively on their care approach.

-According to U.S. News & World Report, the best nursing homes provide significantly more nursing care than lower-rated facilities.
-While Neshaminy Manor's total nursing hours fall slightly below average, their high staff retention rates suggest consistent care quality.
+Neshaminy Manor's total nursing hours fall slightly below average, but its high staff retention may support consistent care quality.

 Resident outcomes and safety ratings